 - Smell has a strong link to emotion and, therefore, spending.

-- Scent marketing and scent branding are complex strategies involving science and art, with the goal of enhancing loyalty and spending.
+- Scent marketing and scent branding are complex strategies involving science and art, intended to enhance customer loyalty and spending.

 - Using ambient scent can make your business smell good and has other applications, such as decreasing stress and anxiety.

 - This article is for entrepreneurs who want to better market to customers and incentivize them to spend more money through novel marketing tactics.

 While shopping, you might want to pay more attention to how things smell in the stores you visit.
 Those scents just might make you spend more.
 While lighting and music can play big roles in how much people spend, research has indicated that certain kinds of smells can also inspire shoppers to spend more.

 What is scent marketing?

 Scent marketing is simply the strategic use of fragrance at specific consumer touchpoints.
 The right scent can allow you to create an instant emotional connection with the customer and make the shopping experience more memorable.